 Thurs-Sun, Dec 9-12, Various Times

-Megan Lowe Dances presents “Tangram”, a dynamic partnering duet between Megan Lowe and noted dance artist Brenton Cheng.
-This live performance challenges traditional ideas of male/female duets, which are frequently portrayed romantically and often displayed as a man lifting a smaller woman.
-By using physics/momentum, Brenton and Megan lift/are lifted by each other equally, leveling the playing field and pushing the boundaries of what is possible.
-As dance artists with Chinese ancestry, Brenton and Megan deconstruct tropes often associated with Chinese heritage.
-“Tangram” is the culminating production—growing from the seeds of “Finger Trap” and “Maw Jaw“—that continues the mission of deepening roots to heritage, growing branches that extend into creative endeavors, and offering the fruits of those efforts back as thought-provoking dance performance.
+Megan Lowe Dances presents “Tangram”, an evening of dynamic partnering featuring Megan Lowe and Brenton Cheng that uses physical puzzles to explore relationship, geometry, and their shared Chinese heritage.
+Propelled by momentum, Brenton and Megan lift and are lifted by each other in ever-changing roles of mover and moved, pushing the boundaries of what is possible.
+“Tangram” performances have grown from the seeds of “Finger Trap” and “Maw Jaw” and continue the mission of deepening roots to heritage, deconstructing familiar tropes, and offering the fruits of those efforts back as thought-provoking dance performance.